consulo/consulo-dev.github.io/docs/basics/plugin_structure/plugin_icon_file.md

 ---
 <!-- Copyright 2000-2020 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

-Beginning in version 2019.1, the IntelliJ Platform supports representing a plugin with a logo.
+Beginning in version 2019.1, the Consulo supports representing a plugin with a logo.
 A _Plugin Logo_ is intended to be a unique representation of a plugin's functionality, technology, or company.
 Previously this page referred to Plugin Logos as _Plugin Icons_.